ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 -   Title
     -   Included in initial styling pass: Yes
     -   Rationale: The title is a fundamental part of the dialog.
 Adding the title will also resolve an accessibility issue with the dialog's aria-label.
-    -   Additional details: The content provided for the title will be used as the label of the dialog for accessibility purposes.
+    -   Additional details: The content provided for the title and sub-title will be used as the label of the dialog for accessibility purposes.
 -   Subtitle
     -   Included in initial styling pass: Yes
     -   Rationale: The styling of the subtitle is straight-forward and there are no open questions associated with it.
+    -   Additional details: The content provided for the title and sub-title will be used as the label of the dialog for accessibility purposes.
 -   Warning message
     -   Included in initial styling pass: No
     -   Rationale: There isn't a pressing need for this part of the dialog yet, and there are a number of questions that need to be resolved prior to adding the messages: